What are CTAs?

 1 – Create a sense of urgency

 Creating the impression that time is of the essence often motivates a user to take action.
-This can be achieved by using a CTA with time related words such as “Subscribe now”; “One day only”; “Order today”’; “Available while stocks last”
+This can be achieved by using CTAs with time related words such as “Subscribe now”; “One day only”; “Order today”’; “Available while stocks last”

 This exerts a certain amount of pressure on your visitor who understands that action is required quickly before the deal is taken off the table.

 This CTA has a very approachable style.
 Wording used is informal and relaxed, inviting the visitor to participate as a friend.
 Text used would include words such as “Talk to us”; “Chat now”.
 There is often a live chat facility available with this CTA, allowing the visitor to get personal and immediate answers to questions and concerns.